ircdocs/modern-irc/index.md

 It is possible for the status of features previously advertised to clients can change.
 When this happens, a server SHOULD reissue the `RPL_ISUPPORT` numeric with the relevant parameters that have changed.
 If a feature becomes unavailable, the server MUST prefix the parameter with the dash character (`'-'`) when issuing the updated RPL_ISUPPORT.

 As the maximum number of parameters to any reply is 15, the maximum number of   `RPL_ISUPPORT` tokens that can be advertised is 13.
 To counter this, a server MAY issue multiple `RPL_ISUPPORT` numerics.
-A server MUST issue the `RPL_ISUPPORT` numeric after client registration has completed.
-It also MUST be issued after the [`RPL_WELCOME`](#rpl_welcome) `(001)` numeric and MUST be issued before further commands from the client are processed.
+A server MUST issue at least one `RPL_ISUPPORT` numeric after client registration has completed.
+It MUST be issued before further commands from the client are processed.

 A list of `RPL_ISUPPORT` parameters is available in the [`RPL_ISUPPORT` Parameters](#rpl_isupport-parameters) section.